 Educational Level Number Percentage

 Illiterate 21 10.1

 Passed 5th standard 91 44.0

-Passed 8 th standard 80 38.6
+Passed 8th standard 80 38.6

 GCE OL 11 5.3

-GCE AL 4 0.2
+GCE AL 4 2.0

 Total 207 100.0

 This community showed other manifestations of social marginalization as well.
 Alcohol consumption was high, particularly among husbands, whose wives were working abroad.
 It is not clear whether this was an outcome of the migration of their wives or whether this was indeed one factor that may have encouraged their wives to go abroad in search of independent earnings for the family.
 Loud verbal abuses and fighting are reported to be common.
 As the entire community was related to each other, kinship is the idiom of all social relations in the community.
 However, this community lacked any kind of formal organizations acceptable to all parties concerned for representing community interests vis-à-vis the state and any other organizations.
-The people of Henagama were not welcome in many of the organizations, including Samurdhi Organization controlled by nearby villages and expected to serve the poor in the local area.
+The people of Henagama were not welcome in many of the organizations, including the Samurdhi Organization, controlled by nearby villages and expected to serve the poor in the local area.
 The Small Industries Department had sought to organize the mat weavers and other related craft workers, but it has not made much progress due to infighting and attempts on the part of some local organizers to monopolize the benefits of these initiatives.
-Most marriages were with people from same community or with people from other villages belonging to the same caste.
+Most marriages were with people from the same community or with people from other villages belonging to the same caste.
 Inter-caste marriages were rare.
-Where they occurred, the outside person almost always came and joined the Kinnara community as his own community severed all ties with him.
+Where they occurred, the outside person almost always came and joined the Kinnara community as his or her own community and severed all ties with his/hers.

-The community benefited from Gam Udawa Programme implemented by the Government of Sri Lanka (GOSL) in 1980 whereby housing improvements were made particularly in socially depressed communities.
+The community benefited from the Gam Udawa Programme implemented by the Government of Sri Lanka (GOSL) in the 1980s whereby housing improvements were made particularly in socially depressed communities.
 As one of the steps for improving their social standings, the names of the communities too were changed in ways that remove any stigma associated with their former names.
-The name of the village was officially changed from "Henawala" (Lit. "pit full of a certain plant needed for their industry") to "Kalasirigama" (lit. "artists village") but the new name did not get recognised with even the Kinnara people opting to use the former name.
+The name of the village was officially changed from "Henawala" (Lit. "pit full of a certain plant needed for their industry") to "Kalasirigama" (lit. "artistic village") but the new name did not get accepted with even the Kinnara people opting to use the former name.

-3.5 Social Ostracism of the Rodi Caste: Evidence from the Kuragala Village
+Social Ostracism of the Rodi Caste: Evidence from the Kuragala Village

 Kuragala is a congested 'low caste' village in the Udunuwara Division of the Kandy District.
 All its 570 inhabitants belong to the Rodi caste, identified as the 'lowest caste' in Sinhala society.
-Kuragala is one of the 48 Rodi caste villages identified through a caste census conducted in 1911 as part of the population census, which reported a total Rodi population of 1, 464.
+Kuragala is one of the 48 Rodi caste villages identified through a caste census conducted in 1911 as part of the population census, which reported a total Rodi population of 1,464.
 (See map 2).
 The settlement is called a "gubbayama", a term typically applied to an overcrowded Rodi caste settlement socially cut off from surrounding villages (Weeratunga 1988).
 A majority of people in the community was engaged in household level manufacture of drums involving treatment and processing of animal skins and wood.
 A number of households in this community had become successful entrepreneurs through mobile trade of mats, carpets and other commodities.
+The assets owned by the richer families in the village included 4 trucks, 3 vans and 5 three wheeler vehicles.
+These families have established long-distance mobile trade as a kind of extension of their hereditary occupations, involving travel to distant places.
+None of the villagers currently practise socially demeaning occupations like begging, scavenging, handling of dead bodies, making of hair buns or magic and witchcraft, traditionally associated with this caste.